-Be sure to ask your barber how your want your side burns finished if you’re clean shaven.
+Be sure to ask your barber how you want your sideburns finished if you’re clean-shaven.
 We cover this in much more detail on our dedicated Sideburns guide.
 However, if you are considering a beard instead, read all about them and discover how to adapt beards for your face shape.

 Now that you have learned all about the anatomy of a man’s haircut, check out more of our guides: